Is the Klover App Legitimate? Here’s What You Need to Know

 • Debit card purchase rewards and up to 15% cash back

-For limits higher than $20, users must pay a small fee from $3 to $5.
-To qualify, customers must have at least $1,000 in direct deposits in the past month.
+Users must pay a small fee for cash advances, ranging from $1.60 to $40.
+Customers must have at least $1,000 in direct deposits in the past month to qualify.

 The bottom line